rerupp/rust_playground/weather/lib/README.md

 This is arguably the most interesting within the library.

 Regardless of the implementation historical weather data continues to be written into `Zip` archives and new locations are written into the locations document.
-This makes it easy to backup data and switch between implementations.
+This is a convenient way to easily back data and reload the database as changes occur.

 #### The `backend::filesys` module.

 This module contains support for the files used in weather data.
-It implements `Zip` file archive reading and update along with the weather locations `JSON` document.
+It implements `Zip` file archive reading and writing along with the weather locations `JSON` document.
 It also has operating system independent implementations for weather data directories and files.

 #### The `backend::db` module.

-This module contains the various database implementations available.
-All of the implementations are currently built on top of `Sqlite3`.
-There are three (3) implementations.

-* A *hybrid* model where location information and weather data metadata is stored in the database.
-Weather history data history is stored in the `ZIP` archives.
-* A *document* based model where all weather data history is stored in the database.
-Weather history data is stored as `JSON` documents in the database.
-The `JSON` documents can optionally be compressed.
-* A fully *normalized* database model where all weather data history and locations are stored in tables.
+This module contains support for the database implementation of weather data history.
+It also uses the `filesys` module to update the weather history archives and locations document as changes are made.